"The important piano roulades, brilliantly played by Michael Chertock, glitter iridescently" Gramophone

 American Record Guide

 "Chertock... is a musical performer with an immense technical command of the piano.”

 "Chertock was commanding from the opening notes with impressive fluency and a deft but sparkling touch.
 His tone was powerfully projected….He seemed to own this work" (Rachmaninoff's Variations on a Theme of Paganini).
 Chattanooga Times

-fashioned a successful career as a piano soloist, collaborating with conductors such as Keith Lockhart, Jack Everly, Robert Bernhardt, John Morris Russell, Thomas Wilkins, Carmon DeLeone, and the late Erich Kunzel.
+Fashioning a successful career as a piano soloist, Michael Chertock has collaborated with conductors such as Keith Lockhart, Jack Everly, Robert Bernhardt, John Morris Russell, Thomas Wilkins, Carmon DeLeone, and the late Erich Kunzel.
 His many orchestral appearances include solo performances with the Philadelphia Orchestra, l’Orchestre Symphonique du Montreal, the Toronto Symphony, the Dallas Symphony, the Altanta Symphony, the Baltimore Symphony, the Naples Philharmonic, the Detroit Symphony, the Chattanooga Symphony, the Utah Symphony, the Oregon Symphony, the Indianapolis Symphony, the Louiseville Orchestra and the Dayton Philharmonic.

 Chertock has recorded the John Alden Carpenter's Concertino for Piano and Orchestra with the BBC Concert Orchestra, Abbey Road Studio; the Roger Davis Piano Concerto in F, with the Sofia Philharmonic; and the Rhapsodies of Piano and Orchestra of William Perry with the RTE Orchestra of Dublin, Ireland.